Software Testing 101: Outsourcing vs. Testing In-House

 The manufacturing, healthcare, aerospace, banking and finance, automotive, telecom, and hi-tech industries depend on the right software testing processes to function efficiently.

-Experienced software developers know that software testing isn’t a one-step item but a process.
-In the broader sense, it will involve a collection of audits and evaluations that seek to determine whether the application under consideration is working as it should and if it will remain functional in the real-world use scenarios.
+Experienced software developers know that QA testing isn’t a one-step item but a process.
+In the broader sense, it will involve a collection of audits and evaluations that seek to determine whether the application under consideration is working as it should and if it will remain functional in real-world use scenarios.

 Once your different divisions transition from the initial creation phase to the testing phase, you’ll need to understand the difference between the pros and cons of in-house software testing vs. outsourcing.

 Program testers will vet how effective the software development process went through these development stages:

 - Identifying any errors and document bugs